DrPH in Health Policy and Social Justice

 Program Description: As a top-tier research institution, Drexel University provides students with an integrated learning environment that applies general knowledge and skills, research, applied skills and public health practice in Health Policy and Social Justice.

-The DrPH program requires students to complete coursework, to complete a practicum, to pass a doctoral examination, and to complete a dissertation of publishable quality on a substantial policy analysis project.
+The DrPH program requires students to complete coursework, demonstrate practical competencies in public health leadership, research and/or advocacy beyond the classroom, to pass a doctoral examination, and to complete a dissertation of publishable quality on a substantial policy analysis project.

 The goal of the DrPH Program in Health Policy and Social Justice is to prepare graduates to play strong professional roles in developing and implementing policies that improve public health by focusing on those who are most vulnerable.
 By studying important racial and ethnic, social class and gender differences within the larger social justice framework, students will emerge from the program with a sound theoretical and practical foundation for critical scholarship in health disparities, cultural competency and social justice.
 Furthermore, students will gain the tools to develop, implement and evaluate health policies in both public and private health sectors.